to place it on page-->

 The Pinwheel Stitch is ideal for:

-• Scarves (its reversible nature makes both sides attractive)
+• Scarves (their reversible nature makes both sides attractive)

 • Baby blankets and afghans